-The homeowner knew they could make the layout work for them.
+The homeowner knew they could make the layout work for them by using some clever bungalow extension ideas.
 ‘We had the space and the wherewithal to do it,’ she says.
 ‘So I started drawing footprints of the house with a door at the front.
 I gave these to my brother, who is an architect, and he came up with the idea of having double-height bay windows on the new first floor.’

 A ground-floor extension was then built on to the back to create an open-plan family room and kitchen-diner with lots of glazing and huge, full-width bifold doors that open out to the garden.